Thaigun/rankleague/README.md

 ## Running

-`docker compose up` to run the database and seed it with development data. `docker compose down` to reset the database.
+`docker compose up` to run the database and seed it with development data. `docker compose down` to reset the database. `docker compose up --build` in case there are changes in migration code that should be rebuilt.

 `bun run dev` to run the development server.